At-home stocks are losing their dominance as lockdown restrictions lift but is Netflix still a buy as it moves into the gaming space?

 2. First mover advantage

 Never discount the importance of being the first on the scene.
 It’s worked for Coca-Cola (NYSE: KO), eBay (NASDAQ: EBAY), Kellogg (NYSE: K), and of course, Netflix.
-By becoming the first name in streaming Netflix achieved immediate brand-recognition, learned the ins and outs of the industry without the threat of competition, and made itself a necessity in people’s lives even when competition did arrive.
-All this has helped Netflix’s stock grow roughly 35,000% (when taking stock splits into account) since it went public in 2002, and will help it remain dominant.
-Even Disney+, Netflix’s biggest threat, does not appear to be stealing market share, though it’s early days yet.
+By becoming the first name in streaming, Netflix achieved immediate brand recognition, learned the ins and outs of the industry without the threat of competition, and made itself a necessity in people’s lives even when competition did arrive.
+All this has helped Netflix’s stock grow more than 42,000% (when taking stock splits into account) since it went public in 2002, and will help it remain dominant.

 3. Revenue growth opportunities